komar41/vigma/README.md

   npm start
   ```

-  This will open a tab in your browser and you're all set to use **eMoGis** visual analytics (VA) system.
-We added some mock data inside the **"eMoGis/backend/data"** folder to illustrate the usage of the system.
+  This will open a tab in your browser and you're all set to use **VIGMA** visual analytics (VA) system.
+We added some mock data inside the **"vigma/backend/data"** folder to illustrate the usage of the system.
 You should follow the same hierarchy and naming conventions for data storage displayed in the image below:

   <img src="data-storage.png" width="400">